godot-rust/book/src/toolchain/export-web.md

     The game aborted unexpectedly.
 This likely means some Rust code called `panic!()` or unsuccessful `assert!(condition)`.

-    Unfortunately, gdext cannot catch panics in Wasm yet due to limitations in the Rust compiler, so your game will abort.
+    Unfortunately, godot-rust cannot catch panics in Wasm yet due to limitations in the Rust compiler, so your game will abort.

     Please fix any panics indicated in the browser console, perhaps using [debugging tools](#debugging).
 The suggested `-sASSERTIONS` flag will likely not help at all.